 11/13.
 Amadeus (1984)

 The life of Austrian composer Wolfgang Amadeus Mozart (Tom Hulse), from the point of view of the Italian composer Antonio Salieri (F. Murray Abraham), who was the court composer of Emperor Joseph II in Vienna.
 Older Salieri is hospitalized in an asylum, seeking to confess to a priest his sins before his death.
-Salieri was fascinated all his life by classical music and sees in it the voice of God.
+Salieri was fascinated all his life by classical music and saw in it the voice of God.

 Before meeting Mozart, Salieri was very impressed with his works and talent.
 After the first meeting with Mozart and his future wife Constanze (Elizabeth Berridge), he was shocked by the gap between Mozart’s crude and childish nature, his low moral values, and his genius music.